operate-first/training/README.md

 ## How do we build training?

-Each training module consists of one or more markdown files or Jupyter Notebooks connected within a single Jupyter Book.

-On commit, CI/CD identifies what's been added and updated in the repository and identifies whether it needs to build the content.
+Training is divided up into units called **training modules**

+Each module:
+* Is self-contained within a directory.
+* Is developed using Jupyter Book.
+* Covers 1-2 learning objectives (*"After completing this training, you should be able to..."*).

+On commit of this training repo...
 [FIXME - build and publish process TBD]

-## Where will learners find the content?
+## Where can people find and take the training content?

 Operate First has a training landing page available at (FIXME-TBD training.operate-first.com?).
 Learners should not need to access this developer-side repository to access or complete their training.